Gillard and Swan 'off message' on the economy

 Asylum seekers and the carbon tax were only part of the Gillard government's problem.
-Voters surveyed by the Lowy Institute say it failed in an even bigger and more important area: managing the economy.

 Of eight policy areas surveyed in the institute's annual poll, released this week, the starkest contrast in voters' minds was on economic management.
 The poll found 61 per cent thought the Coalition would do a better job of running the economy.
 Only 25 per cent thought Labor the better managers.